Update – 4 October 2023

-Some examples of the conditions under the NES-PF regulations are:
+Some examples of the conditions under the NES-CF regulations are:

 - setbacks when planting next to rivers, lakes, wetlands, and coastal areas.
-These unplanted strips protect against erosion and sedimentation from afforestation
+These unplanted strips protect riparian areas from forestry activities

-- management plans for earthworks, forest quarrying, and harvesting activities to identify environmental risks and how they'll be managed
+- management plans for afforestation, earthworks, forest quarrying, harvesting and replanting activities to identify environmental risks and how they'll be managed

-- identification and maintenance of storm water and sediment control measures for forestry activities.
+- identifying and maintaining storm water and sediment control measures for forestry activities.

 Councils may charge for monitoring

-Councils will be able to charge to recover the costs of monitoring permitted activities that require a management plan (harvesting, earthworks, and forest quarrying) and river crossings.
+Councils will be able to charge to recover the costs of monitoring the permitted activities of afforestation, harvesting, earthworks, and forest quarrying and river crossings.
 These permitted activities have a higher risk of environmental effects if foresters don't comply with conditions.

-If councils choose to set a charge, they'll need to comply with the requirements of the RMA and the Local Government Act.
+If councils choose to set a charge, they will need to comply with the requirements of the Resource Management Act and the Local Government Act.
 These include: